Product structure of graph classes with strongly sublinear separators: Abstract

 \section{Abstract}

 We investigate the product structure of hereditary graph classes admitting strongly sublinear separators.
 We characterise such classes as subgraphs of the strong product of a star and a complete graph of strongly sublinear size.
 In a more precise result, we show that if any hereditary graph class $\GG$ admits $O(n^{1-\epsilon})$ separators, then for any fixed $\delta\in(0,\epsilon)$ every $n$-vertex graph in $\GG$ is a subgraph of the strong product of a graph $H$ with bounded tree-depth and a complete graph of size $O(n^{1-\epsilon+\delta})$.
 This result holds with $\delta=0$ if we allow $H$ to have tree-depth $O(\log\log n)$.
-We prove a product strengthening of the result of Dvo{\v{r}}{\'a}k and Norin [\emph{SIAM J.\ Discrete Math.}, 2016] for graphs of polynomial expansion.
-Finally, we prove that $n$-vertex graphs of bounded treewidth are subgraphs of the product of a graph with tree-depth $d$ and a complete graph of size $O(n^{1/d})$, which is best possible.
+Moreover, using extensions of classical isoperimetric inequalties for grids graphs, we show the dependence on $\delta$ in our results and the above $\td(H)\in O(\log\log n)$ bound are both best possible.
+We prove that $n$-vertex graphs of bounded treewidth are subgraphs of the product of a graph with tree-depth $\tdb$ and a complete graph of size $O(n^{1/\tdb})$, which is best possible.
+Finally, we investigate the conjecture that for any hereditary graph class $\GG$ that admits $O(n^{1-\epsilon})$ separators, every $n$-vertex graph in $\GG$ is a subgraph of the strong product of a graph $H$ with bounded tree-width and a complete graph of size $O(n^{1-\epsilon})$.
+We prove this for various classes $\GG$ of interest.

 {\arabic{footnote}}